You are here

 Museum of the Bible

-Museum of the Bible will be a 430,000 square foot building two blocks from the National Mall and three blocks from the nation’s Capital, opening fall of 2017.
-It will provide an immersive and personalized experience as guests explore the history, narrative, and impact of the Bible.
+Engage with the Bible at Museum of the Bible, one of Washington, D.C.’s newest museums!
+This 430,000-square-foot building just three blocks from the U.S. Capitol provides an immersive and personalized experience as guests explore the history, narrative and impact of the Bible.

 Capacity, Theatre-style: 472